Free and fast click and collect: The next industry standard

 If you think that a C&C transaction begins with a click of a mouse and ends with the customer picking it up, you’re doing it wrong.
 With click and collect, you already have a captive buyer’s mentality.
 If you’ve already convinced someone to spend money with you, they’d do it again with the right deal – so long as it’s seamless enough in the overall shopping experience.

-As we discussed in our own omnichannel report, customers picking up a C&C order in store could spend an average of 12% more – while returns recoup added a further 18%, as you’re keeping an engaged customer in a purchase loop.
+As we discussed in our 2018 State of Omnichannel Retail report, customers picking up a C&C order in store could spend an average of 12% more – while returns recoup added a further 18%, as you’re keeping an engaged customer in a purchase loop.
 Shoes don’t fit how you want them to?
 Here, maybe these might.
 Need some insoles to complete your purchase?
 We’ve got them in your size.

 Sometimes, the upsell is easy.
 If you’re picking up something more unique such as a tent, there’s a good chance that plenty of other in-store items complement the order: spare tent pegs, an outdoor stove, a waterproof jacket.
 Other companies know that conversion in their store may require a little more cajoling for the average C&C customer, so they may offer a discount to those willing to explore the shop – a 10% voucher alongside their collection code might sweeten the deal.